-Once a woman reaches postmenopause – and all menstruation ceases – her iron needs drop to 8.7mg, which is often covered by diet alone, unless following a plant-based regime.
+Once a woman reaches menopause – and all menstruation ceases – her iron needs drop to 8.7mg, which is often covered by diet alone unless she’s following a plant-based regime.
 That’s why choosing an iron-free multivitamin often makes more sense at this age.

 You take another specialist product that contains iron

-Taking an iron-free multivitamin is an excellent choice for those supplementing with another specialist product that contains iron, like NutriHair®.
-This product has been formulated with additional iron to support hair growth in women who experience increased hair shedding or chronic telogen effluvium (CTE).
+Supplementing with an iron-free multivitamin is an excellent choice for those taking another specialist product that contains iron, like NutriHair®.
+This formula has additional iron to support hair growth in women aged 18-50 who experience increased hair shedding or chronic telogen effluvium (CTE).

 You have a sensitivity to supplemental iron

 Though uncommon, it’s also possible that some people may have a sensitivity to iron, making an iron-free multivitamin a more appropriate choice.

 Sensitivities to supplemental iron may include:1